 Probate litigation is the judicial process that occurs after someone passes away.
-The main functions of probate litigation is to pay off debts left by the deceased and to pass on inheritances to their heirs.
-While probate laws are different in each state, there are some general things you can expect no matter what state the property is located.
+The main functions of probate litigation are to pay off debts left by the deceased and to pass on inheritances to their heirs.
+While probate laws are different in each state, there are some general things you can expect no matter what state the property is located in.

 The Will Needs To Be Proven Valid

 When someone passes away, the court will need to be notified to open a probate case.
 This is where the will must be provided, along with any documentation proving that it is indeed valid.
 A few requirements of a valid will include the intent, the legal age of 18 when signed, and that two witnesses were present to observe the signature and the date in which it was signed.
 The will needs to be created voluntarily, by someone who is of sound mind to do so in order to be considered legal with the courts.

 You Will Need To Notify Creditors and Heirs

 After your loved one passes away, you will need to notify all creditors and potential heirs that you are opening a probate case.
 In some instances, you may even need to put a notice in the paper.
 You will need to use the estate to pay off all valid debts such as credit cards and personal loans.
 And don’t forget about Uncle Sam.
 When handling probate, you’ll need to file tax returns for the deceased and address any inheritance taxes that are due.

 You’ll Need To Take Inventory Of The Entire Estate

 In addition to real estate, the courts will need to know about other investments such as stocks, bonds, cards, deeds, bank accounts, or any other high-value items.
 These items will be taken into account when paying off debts from entitled creditors as well as when assets are distributed between beneficiaries.
 For this part of the process, it is a good idea to work with a probate attorney to ensure everything is properly discovered and accurately recorded.

 The Process Can Be Time Consuming